August 10, 2019, 4 Comments

 Top 10 Popular Digital Marketing Terms You Need To Know

 No doubt about it, internet marketing is HOT in 2019!
 But with so many marketing terms floating around, it’s easy to get confused and overwhelmed.
 No worries, we’re here to help!
-Below are the Top 10 Popular Digital Marketing Terms YOU NEED TO KNOW if you want serious leverage.
+Below are the Top 10 Popular Digital Marketing Terms YOU NEED TO KNOW if you want serious leverage in your online presence!

 1. Conversion / Conversion Rates

 Let’s look at the normal definition of “conversion” to understand this digital marketing term better.
 Conversion is “the act or process of converting; state of being converted; change in character, form, or function“.
 With that said, Conversion is when visitors (traffic) to your website take any sort of action besides only viewing the site.
 This may or may not include purchasing a product/service.
 For instance, signing up for your newsletter or email updates, downloading free info content (PDF’s), or filling out a quote/contact form.

 The conversion rate is calculated and determined by the following:

 - Determine the Conversion Point (number of sales, emails/phone calls, leads ect)